abhidtu/altrusian/README.md

 ####C++ algorithms and data-structures Library using object oriented design and templates

+altrusian with the power of its high level object oriented design and built in methods can make competitive programming a bliss.

 List of Algorithms and data-structures iplemented :

 #####1> linked lists